-Because commercial fishing activities do not qualify as farming activities under EU law, fish caught in the wild are excluded from the scope of Directive 98/58/EC Concerning the Protection of Animals Kept for Farming Purposes.33
+Because commercial fishing activities do not qualify as farming activities under EU law, fish caught in the wild are excluded from the scope of Directive 98/58/EC Concerning the Protection of Animals Kept for Farming Purposes.

-Similarly, Regulation 1099/2009 On the Protection of Animals at the Time of Killing34 excludes wild fish from its scope, as it only covers "animals bred or kept for the production of food, wool, skin, fur or other products."
+Similarly, Regulation 1099/2009 On the Protection of Animals at the Time of Killing excludes wild fish from its scope, as it only covers "animals bred or kept for the production of food, wool, skin, fur or other products."
 In any event, whether they originate from aquaculture operations or from the wild, fish remain excluded from all the provisions of the Regulation.
 However, the EU Legislature notes that "separate standards should be established on the protection of fish at killing" at least with farmed fish.
-In the provision of the protection of fish at killing at least with farmed fish.